Jokero/socket.io/docs/overview.md

 * https://github.com/sockjs/sockjs-node
 * https://github.com/socketio/socket.io

-First three is just implementation of WebSocket protocol (sockjs additionally supports other transports as fallback), while socket.io is a library for building realtime applications.
+First three are just implementation of WebSocket protocol (sockjs additionally supports other transports as fallback), while socket.io is a library for building realtime applications.
 It enables event-based communication, offers multiple transports for reliability, works on multiple application instances and has concept of namespaces and rooms for grouping of sockets.

 Namespaces is a useful feature to minimize the number of TCP connections and at the same time separate concerns within your application by introducing separation between communication channels.
 When a namespace emits an event, all sockets connected to the namespace receive it.
 When you create socket it joins to specified namespace.
 All sockets are connected also to global namespace "/".
 Namespaces should be predefined in server code.